 - SCHÄDEL X (Skull X) and MAJI MAJI FLAVA are two performances created in 2016, centering around Germany's colonial history in East Africa.

-- GLOBAL BELLY (2017) is a research based interactive performance on transnational surrogacy.
+- GLOBAL BELLY (2017) is a research based, immersive performance on transnational surrogacy.

 In 2009 Flinn Works was awarded the Kasseler Kulturpreis, the cultural award of the Dr.-Wolfgang-Zippel-Stiftung.
 The 2009 play, INDIA SIMULATOR™, won several awards, among them the audience prize at the Hessisches Theatertreffen in 2011.
 In 2014, C SHARP C BLUNT won three META awards (Mahinda Excellency in Theatre Awards) in Delhi, and the European edition, SHILPA, won the Secondo Festival in Aarau and the ZKB Patronage Prize at the Zürcher Theater Spektakel, Switzerland in 2014.
-In 2017 Flinn Works was nominated for the federal George-Tabori-Prize for continuous high quality wotk in the independent performing arts.
+2018 GLOBAL BELLY was invited to Impulse Festival and won the audience price at the 2019 edition of Hessische Theatertage.
+In 2021 Flinn Works recieved the federal Tabori-Award of the Fonds Darstellende Künste for its outstanding work in transnational research-based theatre and in 2023 it will recieve the prize of ITI Germany.

 Flinn Works is a registered not-for-profit association (e.V.).